Call for Papers

 5.3.
 Systems for neural computing (including deep neural networks)

 5.4.
-Neural network acceleration techniques including GPGPU, FPGA and dedicated ASICs
+Neural network acceleration techniques including GPGPU, FPGA

 5.5.
 CAD for bio-inspired and neuromorphic systems